sashaegorov/static-scss-haml-boilerplate/README.md

 # How to work with this?

 ## Work with CoffeeScript
-Just add it to `src/js` and save, result will apper in `public/js`.
+Just add it to `src/js` and save, result will appear in `tmp/js`.
 That is it.
-Sub-directories are supported i.e. `src/js/demo/demo.coffee` will be `public/js/demo/demo.coffee`.
+Sub-directories are supported i.e. `src/js/demo/demo.coffee` will be `tmp/js/demo/demo.coffee`.

 ## Work with SCSS
 TODO: Yay!